Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 How Many Days Do You Need In Siem Reap?

 Siem Reap is renowned for the iconic Angkor Wat temple complex; considered one of the great wonders of the world.
-Like so many other travellers, we chose to visit Siem Reap because we wanted to explore the temples, but we quickly realised that there was more to see.
+Like so many other travellers, we visited Siem Reap because we wanted to explore those temples, but we quickly realised that there was a great deal more to see.

-• If you only have one day, it is definitely possible to see the highlights of the temples and catch the sunrise.
+• If you only have one day in Siem Reap, it is definitely possible to see the highlights of the temples and catch the sunrise.

-• We spent two full days exploring the complex with a private guide and tuk-tuk and we felt that we had seen enough of both temple circuits.
-A guide is definitely helpful.
+• We spent two days exploring the complex with a private guide and tuk-tuk and we felt that we saw enough.
+The guide is definitely helpful.

-• We had three full days in Siem Reap.
-The extra day allowed us to explore beyond the temples.
+• Three days in Siem Reap allows you to explore beyond the temples.

 Visit one of Siem Reap's many markets for a glimpse of local colour and life.